 105. A Wall Street Twist

-There is a justified outrage at how the financial markets first created and managed the financial crisis.
+There is a justified outrage at how the financial markets first created and then managed the financial crisis.
 The Occupy Wall Street movement in Manhattan and around the globe are just the agitated spearhead of these emotions.

 But the location for their protests should perhaps have been placed somewhere else – in front of The White House in Washington and outside parliament buildings worldwide.